2019 Coyle High School and Middle School Summer Reading

 - What the Night Sings by Vesper Stamper

 Assessment (Due: By the end of the first full week of classes)

 A One-Pager is an 11"x 17" single-page visual representation that shows your understanding of a text that you have read.
 This will serve as visual evidence of your unique experience reading your choice of book and individuality in how you present your understanding of it.
 A One-Pager should serve as a way to respond to your reading purposely, imaginatively and honestly.
 You should use color, do more than summarize the plot of the book and fill up the page with the criteria below.

 Your one-pager should include:

 - The title of your choice of book and its author

-- At least one “notable quote” or phrase that jumps out at you, makes you think or wonder.
+- Three key quotations that jump out at you, make you think or wonder.

 - Use different colors and/or writing styles to individualize each “quote” or phrase.

-- A short poem or word cloud of keywords that demonstrates your understanding of the key themes of your choice of book
+- A short poem (minimum of four lines) that demonstrates your understanding of the key themes of your choice of book

 On the back of the One-Pager, include a detailed paragraph that explains the choices you made on the One-Pager and how they demonstrate your understanding of your book.
 This response should make clear anything from your One-Pager that could be unclear.
 This will help your ELA teacher to accurately assess your assignment.